cat-turner/class-practice/gobridge/notes.md

 What happens if you make a function call,and you don’t have any more memory in stack

-Stakcs are for storing values of functoins and are preallocated
+>Stacks are for storing values of functoins and are preallocated

-Pointers are for sharing
+>Pointers are for sharing

 If you share a value that goes up the call stack Escape integrity analysis will put that value in heap